gnieboer/tsp-redesign/pages/planning-for-life-events/buying-a-house.md

 # Buying a house

 If you’re planning to buy or build a new **primary home**, you might consider requesting a residential loan.
 But before you apply, be sure to read the TSP booklet, _[Loans](/publications/tspbk04.pdf)_.
 Keep in mind that a residential loan is not a mortgage, and your loan interest payments are not tax deductible as they might be for a mortgage or home equity loan.
-Furthermore, you cannot use a residential loan for refinancing or replaying an existing mortgagge, for renovations or repairs, for buying out another person's share in your current home, or for the purpose of land only.
+Furthermore, you cannot use a residential loan for refinancing or repaying an existing mortgage, for renovations or repairs, for buying out another person's share in your current home, or for the purpose of land only.

 ## Residential loan documentation